 Equip your marketing team with the right technology and tools

-Technology in of itself won’t allow you to optimize your brand and marketing operations.
+Technology in of itself won’t allow you to optimize your marketing and brand operations.
 Your team needs to see the direct benefits and impact of any new technology on their day-to-day responsibilities and the ultimate outcomes of your initiatives, in order to fully adopt and embrace a new way of doing things.
 Demonstrate how currently manual tasks can be automated, how redundant work can be eliminated, how approvals can be streamlined, and ultimately how you can get your initiatives to market sooner.

 Say your process audit identified that your teams have long worked in siloes when creating elements of a marketing campaign.
 Each department takes their piece of the puzzle, works on it individually, and then comes back together when their part is done.
 Does this lead to a cohesive end-result?
 Is it as consistent as it can be?
 Probably not.